Maths is the study of patterns and structure in the world around us.

 "In my first year, I was exposed to new areas of mathematics and economics, and adjusting to this, as well as being away from home for the first time, was a big learning curve.
 In my second year I applied for industrial placement schemes, captained the men’s tennis team to a league win, and launched an online clothing business with my dad.
 During my placement at Volkswagen Financial Services, I dedicated time to our business, and received a summer internship with Barclays Investment Bank.
 I’ve gained skills that will prepare me for the rest of my working life.
 Barclays have since offered me a place on their graduate scheme and I’m really looking forward to seeing what the future holds."

-Members of our department are active in research across a range of topics from the disciplines of applied mathematics, pure mathematics, applied statistics, applied probability and operational research.
+Our postgraduate courses are delivered by active researchers across a range of topics from applied mathematics, pure mathematics, applied statistics, applied probability and operational research.

 Want to quiz us about this subject?
 Got a question that just needs answering?
 Get in touch and we’ll do our best to email you back shortly.